What does 'Settlement Cracks' mean when buying a property?

 This can refer to both new and old properties.
 With new properties the cracks are only visible inside the property with cracks appearing in the plaster as the block settles.
 Cracks less than 1-3mm wide are quite normal.

-Note a large crack on a period property may not be serious as it may relate to movement decades ago.
-If in doubt ask a structural engineer to have a look.
+Note a large crack on a period property may not be serious as it can relate to movement decades ago.
+If in doubt ask a structural engineer to inspect.